Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 It is a "soft-tissue" injury.
 I wish I had more information than that – like say, where the injury is – but that is all that has been reported.
 This explains why West played just 15 snaps Sunday, and why Javorius Allen and Alex Collins got larger-than-expected roles in Week 2.

 The good news is, West didn't just lose his job.
-If he is healthy moving forward, expect him to at least split work with Allen, and this is a team that wants to give the ball to their backs as much as possible.
+If he is healthy moving forward, expect him to at least split work with Allen, and this is a team that wants to give the ball to its backs as much as possible.
 Keep a close eye on West's status as the Baltimore Ravens ' move through practice in Week 3, and add Allen wherever he is available, regardless of West's status.

 Other notes